 To continue its impressive growth rates, Shopify will have to spend to reach new markets and to provide a more efficient offering.
 It has now started the Shopify Fulfillment Network that will see the company storing inventory at designated warehouses, allowing merchants to reduce their shipping times.

 With a lot of merchants using suppliers in the Far East, this has been the main source of delays for customers receiving their products.
 This new fulfillment network will require an investment of $1 billion over the course of five years.
 However, the company is still not profitable despite an uptick in business since March, so investors will be anxious to hear its Q2 earnings report sometime this month.

 The main focus of Shopify is small and medium-sized businesses.
 The e-commerce platform allows these business owners to set up an e-commerce store with little or no technical or coding knowledge needed.
 Everything is taken care of for these business owners, allowing them to focus on other parts of their business.
 However, when there is economic uncertainty, it is small and medium-sized businesses that tend to suffer the most.

-The global economic outlook now looks hazy due to the coronavirus pandemic and the oil crisis.
-Many business owners will have to shut their operations as they can’t keep up with mounting costs, decreasing consumer spending or debt obligations.
-Shopify has been around during a period of economic success, but with the tables now turning and revenues potentially drying up for its customers, Shopify will need to adapt and find other ways to generate revenue to make up for any shortfall.
+The global economic outlook now looks very hazy, and we know a lot of damage has been done.
+Many business owners have had to shut their operations as they can’t keep up with mounting costs, decreasing consumer spending, or debt obligations.
+Shopify has been around during a period of economic success, but with the tables now turned and revenues potentially drying up for its customers as further lockdowns seem more and more likely, Shopify will need to adapt and find other ways to generate revenue to make up for any shortfall.